AkshithaPolu/Core-Java-User-Management-System/README.md

 -  Enums – To define fixed user roles (ADMIN, USER)
 -  equals() and hashCode() – For comparing users based on email
 -  Custom Exceptions – To handle duplicate email scenarios gracefully
-### **Problem Statement**
--  Create a User class with the following attributes:
-    1. id (auto-generated)
-    2. name
-    3. email (must be unique)
-    4. role (ADMIN / USER)
-    5. active status
--  Implement a UserService that manages users using a fixed-size array
--  Validate inputs and prevent duplicate email entries
--  Throw a custom DuplicateUserException when a duplicate email is detected
--  Demonstrate all functionalities in a main method
 ### **Application Flow**
 -  Create users using constructors
 -  Add users to the system via UserService